JeffDeCola/my-cheat-sheets/software/operations-tools/orchestration/cluster-managers-resource-management-scheduling/mesos-cheat-sheet/README.md

-`Mesos` is a project by Apache that gives you the ability to run both containerized, and non-containerized workloads in a distributed manner. mesos is complicated and hard to manage, so mesosphere tries to make mesos into something understandable.
+`Mesos` is a project by Apache that gives you the ability to run both containerized, and non-containerized workloads in a distributed manner.
+Mesos is complicated and hard to manage, so mesosphere tries to make mesos into something understandable.

 `Mesosphere` has a marathon “plugin” to mesos, which is an